 Lunar phenomena show much more variation.
 Moon rise and set times have a maximum spread of 14-18 minutes.
 There are three or four likely causes of this.
 Firstly, the precision of the lunar calculations; observability.date uses only the first 13 periodic terms in lunar longitude tabulated in Meeus.
 The details of the calculations for the other programs are not documented, as far as I am aware.
 Secondly, the lunar position may be geocentric rather than topocentric; lack of available documentation prevents a conclusion from being drawn on that.
 Thirdly, altitude may not be corrected for; and finally the elevation of the observatory may not be corrected for.
 This is certainly the case for Heavens Above, which explicitly states that it uses a horizon altitude of -0.8 degrees, which places the refracted upper edge of the Sun or Moon onto the horizon at sea level.

-Most of the equations used in observability.date cannot be used indefinitely, as they contain polynomal expressions in time which will diverge far from 2000.
+Most of the equations used in observability.date cannot be used indefinitely, as they contain polynomial expressions in time which will diverge far from 2000.
 In case you should wish to use the site for dates very far into the future or past, the validity of the results is roughly as follows:

 Celestial objects: the correction for precession is valid for at least 100 centuries. observability.date covers dates from 0-9999AD (at least with the date support in Chrome) and so the precessed coordinates throughout that time should be accurate.
+The proper motion calculation is a simple method which will become inaccurate over long time spans for stars very close to the celestial poles.

 Local sidereal time: observability.date uses a method from the US Naval Observatory which they say loses precision at 0.1s/century.
 Thus, by 9999 (the last year for which the HTML5 date input works), the discrepancy should only be 8s.